-His recent projects include Letter to a Man by Robert Wilson with Mikhail Baryshnikov; Armani / Silos; and the stage and light design for King Kandaules at the Vlaanderen Opera in Antwerp, for Carmen at the Opera of Montpellier, and for Mikhail Barishnikov’s Don Quixote at Teatro dell’Opera di Roma.
+His recent projects include Letter to a Man by Robert Wilson, Armani / Silos, the stage and light design for King Kandaules at the Vlaanderen Opera in Antwerp, for Carmen at the Opera of Montpellier, and for Mikhail Barishnikov’s Don Quixote at Teatro dell’Opera di Roma.

 His work for the opera Eugene Onegin was awarded Russia’s 2014 Golden Mask for best lighting design for musical theater; he received the first IFSArts award for Lighting Design achievement; his recent opera production of Faust in Riga directed by Aik Karapetian won the Great Music award for best musical production in 2016.

 In addition to teaching and lecturing at numerous academic institutions and universities around the world, he served four years as Program Director of the Watermill Summer Program guiding scores of young artists and producing hundreds of events and projects.
 A.J.
 Weissbard advocates for education in the arts.